-In addition to all the high-flying fun of the kite festival, they’ll have an outdoor vintage market at Junk in the Trunk Emporium on E. 61st Street.
+In addition to all the high-flying fun of the kite festival, they’ll have a fall open house at the Vintage Rhinestone.

-35 antique and vintage vendors will sell their wares in this neat little vintage, artsy town.
+Kechi in general is a neat little vintage-artsy town.
 When I was in the little Kechi restaurant recently, I saw a cup that proudly proclaimed Kechi was the “Antique Capital of Kansas.”